-Clients and regular readers know that I’m an advocate of low-cost target date funds for retirement savings.
+Clients know that I’m an advocate of low-cost target date funds for retirement savings.
 They perform the same asset allocation re-balancing but are less expensive than a robo-advisor.
 As a comparison, the Vanguard Target Retirement funds charge an expense fee of 0.14%.
 I would expect the performance of a robo-advisor to be roughly similar to Vanguard’s target date fund.

 Should you use a robo-advisor?

 These robo-advisors are certainly new, shiny, and high tech but I don’t see their value for retirement savings.
 I think you’re better off in a low-cost target date fund where you can invest your IRA and “set it and forget it.”

 For non-retirement savings, the answer is not as clear as circumstances and investing goals can vary widely.
 A single low-cost index fund may not be able to capture your goals as well as a robo-advisor might.
 And, the robot’s tax optimization strategies are likely better than what you would do on your own.
 In that case, it may be worth paying a bit extra.